LycanLD/LycanChat/replit.md

-# Chat Application
+# LycanChat

 ## Overview

-This is a real-time chat application built with a modern full-stack architecture.
-The application features a React frontend with TypeScript, an Express.js backend, and uses PostgreSQL as the database with Drizzle ORM for database operations.
-The frontend is styled with Tailwind CSS and uses shadcn/ui components for a polished user interface.
+LycanChat is a real-time chat application inspired by Lycanroc-Dusk Form with an orange-themed design.
+Built with a modern full-stack architecture, it features a React frontend with TypeScript, an Express.js backend, and uses memory-only storage for ephemeral messaging.
+The frontend is styled with Tailwind CSS using a custom orange/amber color scheme that reflects the Lycanroc spirit, complete with shadcn/ui components for a polished user interface.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Branding: LycanChat with Lycanroc-Dusk Form orange theme and wolf/pack references.

 ## System Architecture